 Show More Articles (8 more)

-As part of your year-end tax planning, don't forget to review your holdings in restricted stock, restricted stock units (RSUs), and performance shares.
-This article presents strategies that many experts suggest.
+As part of year-end tax planning, review holdings in restricted stock, RSUs, and performance shares for strategic moves.
+This article has some ideas.

-Learn about year-end planning for NQSOs and restricted stock/RSUs, including the continued impact of the Tax Cut & Jobs Act and whether the election results should change your decisions.
+Learn about year-end planning for NQSOs and restricted stock/RSUs, including the continued impact of the Tax Cut & Jobs Act and whether the prospect of future tax changes by Congress should influence your decisions.

 When you think about year-end financial and tax planning, don't forget to review shares acquired through an employee stock purchase plan.
 This article outlines issues and strategies to contemplate.